-Yorba Linda, California: Richard Nixon Museum and BirthplaceIn the museum, see the telephone Nixon used to call astronauts on the moon, and the helicopter he used to fly away from the presidency in disgrace.
-Also: the actual house in which he was born, a replica of the home office where he suffered the stroke that killed him, and his grave, along with that of First Lady Pat Nixon.
+Yorba Linda, California: Richard Nixon Museum and BirthplaceSee the telephone Nixon used to call astronauts on the moon.
+Board the helicopter he used to fly away from the presidency in disgrace.
+Also: the actual house in which he was born (including the birth bed), a replica of the home office where he suffered the stroke that killed him, and his grave, along with that of First Lady Pat Nixon.

 - 18001 Yorba Linda Blvd, Yorba Linda, CA

 - FROM EAST-WEST: Riverside Freeway [Hwy 91] to Imperial Hwy/Hwy 90 exit.
 North roughly two miles to Yorba Linda Blvd., then west to the Museum.
 FROM NORTH-SOUTH: Orange Freeway [Hwy 57] to Yorba Linda Blvd. exit.
 East roughly three miles to the Museum.

 - M-Sa 10-5, Su 11-5 (Call to verify)

 - Adults $12.00

 Visitor Tips and News About Richard Nixon Museum and Birthplace